 Give an over-the-counter antihistamine, if approved by your healthcare provider.
 Be sure to follow dosage instructions carefully.

-Watch closely for the next hour for any signs of allergic reaction that would need emergency medical treatment.
+Watch closely during the next hour for any signs of allergic reaction that would need emergency medical treatment.

-Call 911 or your local emergency medical service (EMS) and seek emergency care right away if the person is stung in the mouth, nose, or throat area, or for any signs of a full-body reaction.
+Call 911 or your local emergency medical service (EMS) and seek emergency care right away if the person is stung in the mouth, nose, or throat area, or there are any signs of a full-body reaction.

 Emergency medical treatment may include: